adriencrowe/portfolio/wildfires_by_year.md

 ![Wireframe of Data Redesign Concept](https://user-images.githubusercontent.com/97984051/201532717-0601ba85-efed-4592-a314-511f9f78229a.png)

 ### - Feedback on Redesign Concept
-  - I interviewed two women age 25 and age 23. below is their responses synthesized on based on common responses.
+  - I interviewed two women age 25 and age 23. below is their responses synthesized based on common responses.

 **Can you tell me what you think this visualization is depicting?**